MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 Admiral Barnaby Tusk held his flippers outstretched as he said, “Welcome, Bramble, you young sea dog!
 We knew you were coming, but we got delayed along the way – so, thank Neptune Captain Kitty found you first!”

+Kitty cast a practiised eye over The Marvelous Medusa and could see tell-tale signs of storm damage, one of the many perils of the sea.

 “Wha happen, eh?
-A storm mash up yuh good ship?” said Kitty, aware of the tell-tale signs of one of the many perils of the sea.
+A storm mash up yuh good ship?” asked Kitty.

 “Aye, ma’am.
 Last night’s squall took two sails, a cannon, and half our juggling pineapples.
 We may not reach our next crowd in time.
 And even though we ask no payment, we cannot let our audiences down.”

 “You perform for *free*?”
-Kitty asked, skeptical.
+Kitty asked, agast.

 “We perform for joy,” Barnaby said, placing a flipper to his chest.
 “For the lil’ ones who never seen a mermaid.
 For the old souls who forgot how to dream.
 We bring awe where the tide meets the heart.”